FuelLabs/sway/docs/src/sway-on-chain/scripts.md

 # Scripts

 A script is a deployed bytecode on the chain which executes to perform some task.
 It does not represent ownership of any resources and it cannot be called like a contract.
-A script can return any single value, with no restrictions.
+A script can return a value of any type.

 This example script calls a contract.